sylabs/examples/http-server/nginx-php-web-server/README.md

 echo "  or to shell:"
 echo "  $ sudo singularity shell -B nginx/:/srv/nginx/ -B nginx/php/:/run/php/ nginx.sif"
 echo
-echo "  you may need to run this, after shelling into to container, but before starting nginx." echo "  > fuser -k 80/tcp" echo
+echo "  you may need to run this, after shelling into the container, but before starting nginx." echo "  > fuser -k 80/tcp" echo